Fabiantjoeaon/portfolio/src/pages/posts/synthesizer/building-my-synth--handling-octaves/index.md

 title: "Building my web synth: handling octaves (with Redux)"
 attachments:
   - "./sequencer.mp4"
+  - "./octaves-in-sync.mp4"
 ---

 ## Staying in sync

 Both my keyboard and my step sequencer make use of octaves so that a specific range of notes can be displayed, and then played.
-However, a proper synth should use of a wide set of notes, consisting of multiple octaves, with flexible controls.
+However, a proper synthesizer should use of a wide set of notes, consisting of multiple octaves, with flexible controls.
-I needed a way to display and control octaves properly for the sequencer as well as my keyboard.
+In this post I will demonstrate how I implemented this in my own web synthesizer.

 <video muted autoplay loop>
   <source src="./sequencer.mp4" type="video/mp4">